hnb-rabear/hnb-rabear.github.io/sheetx/index.md

 ![Export Multi Excel Spreadsheets](https://github.com/user-attachments/assets/93a2c413-7c7e-4747-abe0-d652bf8635ac)

-For managing complex Static Databases that need to be divided into multiple Excel files, this feature is essential.
-It allows you to efficiently handle and export all your Excel files with a single button press:
+This feature is essential for managing complex Static Databases divided into multiple Excel files.
+It helps you efficiently handle and export all your files with one click:

-1. Add all the Excel files you wish to process.
+1. Add all the Excel files you want to process.
 2. For each Excel file, you have the option to choose which sheets to include or exclude.
 3. Press the Export All button to complete the process.